 Keep soil healthy.

-Plant yard or some type of ground cover.
+- Plant turf or some type of ground cover.
 Dead plant product will decay in the ground and improve the soil.
-Ensure your plants can thrive in the shade and that their roots don’t compete with the tree.
+Ensure your plants can grow in the shade and that their roots don’t compete with the tree.